 - Join the movement!
 Based on research Let’s Move in Libraries conducted in Spring 2017, over 300 public libraries in the U.S. and Canada have already offered outdoor StoryWalk(R) programs.
 Even more have joined in since then!
 Use this webpage to get the information you need to join this international movement to combine literacy, exercise, nature, and family bonding.

 - Free webinar through American Library Association!
-On November 13, 2019, Let’s Move in Libraries is teaming up with the ALA to offer free webinar on “Taking a Walk with the Library: StoryWalk®, Walking Book Clubs and More.”
-Join us!
+On November 13, 2019, Let’s Move in Libraries teamed up with the American Library Association to offer a free webinar on “Taking a Walk with the Library: StoryWalk®, Walking Book Clubs and More.”
+Watch the recording!

 - Logistical considerations Typically, pages from a children’s book are installed along a path.
 As you stroll along the path, you’re directed to the next page in the story.
 Pages frequently are accompanied by activities or information.
-Installations can take diverse forms, and include: 1) very simple set-ups that come up and go down in a single day (i.e. laminated pages attached to wooden stakes installed along a path, possibly around [or even inside] your library; 2) vendor-created StoryWalk® kits, with Curiosity City and Barking Dog being the most common; 3) DIY StoryWalk® installations, typically with the support of scouting groups or other volunteers.
+Installations can take diverse forms, and include: 1) very simple set-ups that come up and go down in a single day (i.e. laminated pages attached to wooden stakes installed along a path, possibly around [or even inside] your library; 2) vendor-created StoryWalk® kits, with Curious City/Banacom Sign, Barking Dog, Vacker Signs, and Pannier being options; 3) DIY StoryWalk® installations, typically with the support of scouting groups or other volunteers.